jordymeow/ai-engine/readme.txt

 * Fix: Support of basics HTML in the compliance text.
 * Fix: Avoid issues with Japanese.
 * Fix: Enhanced the ChatGPT CSS (better header icons and fullscreen mode).
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.2 (2023/03/07) =
 * Add: New icon_alt parameter to add an Alt Text to the chatbot icon.